luisgdelafuente/hal149com/src/content/posts/ai-presence-tracking-tools-2025.md

 This isn't about creating another analytics dashboard.
 It's about giving businesses the intelligence they need to dominate AI search in their niches.

-## The Reality of AI Presence Today

-Here's what most businesses don't realize: **you're probably already feeding AI responses without knowing it**.
-Your content is being used, but are you getting credit?
-Are you being positioned as an authority or just another data point?

-We're living through a fundamental shift.
-Google's AI Overviews, ChatGPT's instant answers, Perplexity's citations—all of these are changing how people discover and engage with information.

-Tracking your presence in these systems isn't optional anymore.
-It's essential for understanding whether your content strategy is actually working in 2025.

 ## What This Means for Your Business